 If your blood pressure falls below 90/60, it is considered significantly low blood pressure, also called hypotension.
 Some people have lower blood pressure all the time without symptoms.
 This is not considered a problem if they otherwise feel well, and if this is chronic for them.
 However, some symptoms can occur with low blood pressure.

 High Blood Pressure

-But if your blood pressure is chronically high, meaning it reads above normal on several different days and times, you may be diagnosed with high blood pressure.
+However, if your blood pressure is chronically high, meaning that it reads above normal on several different days and times, you may be diagnosed with high blood pressure.